-Carotid artery disease refers to the build-up of atherosclerotic plaque in one or both common carotid arteries, resulting in stenosis or occlusion.
+Carotid artery disease refers to the build-up of atherosclerotic plaque in one or both common and internal carotid arteries, resulting in stenosis or occlusion.

 The majority of carotid artery disease is asymptomatic, but it is also responsible for approximately 10-15% of ischaemic strokes, due to plaque rupture and/or atheroembolism.

 In this article, we shall look at the clinical features, investigations and management of a patient with carotid artery disease.